sherado99/SCDFT/README.md

 Stech does not give financial, legal, or medical advice.
 Always review the output before delivering.
 By using this Actor, you agree that the creator is not liable for any consequences arising from its use.
 ---
 The source code of SERTI is publicly available for transparency and trust.
-All rights are reserved under the Stech Commercial License (SCL) v2.1.
-For full terms, see the LICENSE file in the Stech repository.
+All rights are reserved under the **Stech Commercial License (SCL) v2.1**.
+For full terms, see the [LICENSE](https://github.com/sherado99/Stech/blob/main/LICENSE.md) file in the Stech repository.

 ---